 The other day I had to take the car into the garage for its annual service.
 Our garage is 5 miles away.
 Once I had taken the car in I was going jump on a bus home but then I had a crazy thought that I could run home.
 And I did.
 Now, please don’t be under any disillusions.
 I am no runner.
 I run very slowly.
 I sometimes even break into a walk.
 Running 5km is not something I do often, but I did it and you can too.
 My point is grab any opportunity you can to squeeze in some exercise into your life.

 If you have a gym near your work why not enrol yourself and go for a lunchtime swim/gym session/class.

 If your lives are super hectic then have you tried the app Seven?
 It won ‘App of the Year 2016’.
 Seven takes you through a variety of exercises in a seven-minute blitz of intense movements with little to no rest.
 If you follow the workout to the letter the developers of the app claim that the programme is equivalent to an hour-long workout so it’s perfect for time-strapped parents.
 And you don’t even need to leave the house.

 10. Take up a new sport

 Combine exercise with making new friends and take up a team sport.
-It’s a great way to meet new people, learn a new sport plus you might feel incentivised to ensure you go every week or else you let your team down.
+It’s a great way to meet new people and learn a new sport.
+Plus you might feel incentivised to ensure you go every week or else you let your team down.
 There are lots of fun sports to get involved in from the traditional netball, hockey and football to the slightly more unusual Ultimate frisbee, dodgeball or tag.
 Check out sports centres and local listings for more details.